Emfro/Lagerhanteraren/README.md

 - Quit

 ##Build
-This is build using a makefile.
+This is built using a makefile.

 ##Program
 To compile and run the program one must simply write "make run".
 To compile and run separately, one must simply write "make lagermain", and then "./lager" to run the program.